Skip to Content

 How the Virtual Queue for TRON Lightcycle / Run Works

-If you want to ride TRON Lightcycle / Run, there are only 2 ways to do so — via virtual queue or by purchasing an Individual Lightning Lane Selection.
+If you want to ride TRON Lightcycle / Run, there are only 2 ways to do so — via a virtual queue or by purchasing an Individual Lightning Lane Selection.

 This means a Standby Line is not available.